Our Team

 As each client is different, Caroline tailors her approaches to meet their unique needs and will work with them to decide what will best work for them.
 Caroline believes that it is crucial for each client to maintain a strong sense of autonomy, being the expert in their own lives, whilst she helps to facilitate how they navigate the challenges they are currently facing.

-Caroline consults with clients on Mondays, Tuesdays, Wednesdays and Fridays.
+Caroline works full time and consults with clients on Mondays, Tuesdays, Wednesdays and Fridays.

 Provisional Psychologist